User Guide

 Tap Add Note from the dashboard to log modifications, adjustments, or issues you want to track in your history without it being tied to a formal service category.

-Moto Shed supports multiple motorcycles — perfect for riders with more than one bike or anyone tracking a full garage.
+Moto Shed supports multiple motorcycles and can also track cars and trucks - perfect for riders with more than one bike, daily drivers, project vehicles, or a full garage.

 1